-Further work will consists in, first, extending the unbiased risk estimates to other noise models, e.g., to additive Gaussian and multiplicative Gamma noises inspiring from the generalized Stein estimators~\cite{eldar2008generalized}, in order to further enrich the proposed framework and to be able to extend the developed methodology to other models, in epidemiology or beyond.
+Future work will consist in, first, implementing and assessing the unbiased risk estimates for the other noise models, namely additive Gaussian and multiplicative Gamma noises extending the generalized Stein estimators~\cite{eldar2008generalized}, in order to further enrich the proposed framework and to be able to apply the developed methodology to other models, in epidemiology or beyond.
 Second, as in epidemiology the memory functions are often parametric, with parameters encapsulating the pathogen transmission characteristics, the proposed framework will be leveraged to perform simultaneously the extraction of the memory functions parameters and the fine-tuning of the estimator hyperparameters.

-For the sake of reproducibility and dissemination, a Matlab toolbox has been made publicly available on the GitHub of the corresponding author. \footnote{\url{https://github.com/bpascal-fr/APURE-Estim-Epi}}
+For the sake of reproducibility and dissemination, a Matlab toolbox is publicly available on the GitHub of the corresponding author at \url{https://github.com/bpascal-fr/APURE-Estim-Epi}.